Deep thinkers often see the world in ways that don’t always fit into casual conversation.

 6. They have a fear of being misunderstood.

 They often struggle to put their complex thoughts and feelings into words that people can understand.
-This fear of being judged or misunderstood can make them hesitant to open up and share their true selves.
+Their fear of being judged or misunderstood can make them hesitant to open up and share their true selves.
+They figure it’s better not to be known at all than to spill and be taken the wrong way.

 7. They question their own sanity.